Dasher, GA: Is Your Property Tax Assessment Too High? (2026)

 Is your Dasher property tax assessment too high?

-The median home in Dasher is valued at $207,500, producing an estimated annual tax bill of $1,932 at Lowndes County's 2.328% combined rate.
+The median home in Dasher is valued at $207,500, and the typical homeowner pays about $1,286 per year in property tax (Census ACS 2024), based on Lowndes County's 2.328% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Dasher homeowner spends 1.96% of household income on property taxes alone.
 If Lowndes County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $207,500, Dasher home values are 4% below the Lowndes County median, 21% above Georgia's statewide median of $170,200, 34% below the national median of $318,000.

 How does Dasher compare to other Lowndes County cities?